Chicago appears resigned to fate and is prepping for federal troop arrival - and it could happen next week

 Chicago appears resigned to fate and is prepping for federal troop arrival – and it could happen next week

-Chicago officials have urged the administration to communicate with local law enforcement about its operations in the city
+City officials have urged the administration to communicate with local law enforcement about its operations there

 Chicago officials are preparing for an influx of federal law enforcement officials in their city as immigration raids could begin as soon as next week, according to reports.

-The city, which Trump has long characterized as a “killing field” overrun with crime and housing dangerous immigrants, has recently become a clear target for President Donald Trump’s deployment of federal law enforcement officials.
-Last week, Trump said Chicago would likely be “next” in his crime crackdown.
-Then, on Thursday, the New York Times reported that the administration had asked a military base outside of Chicago for assistance while conducting immigration operations in the city.
+The city, which President Trump has long characterized as a “killing field” overrun with crime and housing dangerous immigrants, has recently become a clear target for the deployment of federal law enforcement officials.
+Last week, Mr Trump said Chicago would likely be next in his “crime crackdown”.
+On Thursday, The New York Times reported that the administration had asked a military base outside Chicago for assistance with immigration operations in the city.

-Chicago officials have consistently pushed back on Trump’s claim and demanded the president not federalize the Illinois National Guard.

 “To make sure that we’re not stoking fears through neighborhoods and we don’t have people running scared and it doesn’t create chaos on our streets, we’re willing to have those conversations,” Snelling said.